 Everyone who joined Westminster in 2018 or 2019 is invited to a Potluck Dinner on Saturday, June 22, from 5:30 to 7:30 p.m. in the library.
 This is a great chance for you to get to know those who are new to Westminster.
 The next day, Sunday, June 23, we’ll celebrate our latest class of new members in worship at 10 a.m.

-Gather with other Westminster women of all ages at beautiful Graves Mountain for a weekend to explore “Grace: Mending What Is Broken.”
-Starting on Friday afternoon and running through Sunday morning, April 26-28, the retreat is a great way to reconnect with old friends and make some new ones.
-Register on Sunday morning in the Gathering Place or contact Heather Warren, .
+Westminster women of all ages gathered at beautiful Graves Mountain for a weekend to explore “Grace: Mending What Is Broken.”
+Starting on Friday afternoon and running through Sunday morning, April 26-28, the retreat was a great way to reconnect with old friends and make some new ones.
+Watch for news of next year’s retreat in the months to come!

 “The only dependable test for gender is the truth of a person’s life, the lives we live each day.
 Surely the best judge of a person’s gender is not a degrading, questionable, examination.
 The best judge of a person’s gender is what lies within his or her heart.
 How do we test for the gender of the heart. . . ?”
 Quote by Jennifer Finney Boylan in Becoming Nicole

 This morning, before heading off to Westminster Pres., I finished reading Becoming Nicole by Amy Ellis Nutt.
 A few months ago, this book was recommended to me as an educational resource to understand the growing interest and issues related to transgender people.
 Becoming Nicole provides a clinical, sociological and psychological perspective on what it means to be a transgender man or woman growing up in America.
 And yet, Nutt’s book is so much more than these words imply.

 In essence, this is a book about family.
 It’s about the people who are touched and transformed by a son or daughter’s personal struggle to come to terms with his/her/their identity.